 You know the drill by now, here are episodes 42-23!!

 42 – Trial.
 Season 3, Episode 12.
 Director: Dan Riba, Story: Paul Dini

 So many of Batman’s villains, all in one place!
 Batman is on trial people, after the new district attorney feels that he is actually a burden on Gotham.
 He promotes more crime and ends up doing more harm than good.
 It’s really awesome seeing his entire rogues gallery interacting with one another, and almost working together.
 They all want one thing, to see Batman go down, but not before finding out his true identity.
 One thing about this episode is, it sort of feels rushed.
 Having all these great charters together, you could have maybe stretched this out to be a two-parter.
 A few episodes in this section suffer from that same fate.
 Joker playing the judge is actually hilarious, and it turns out that Batman is responsible for a lot of the villains in Gotham.
-I hope that the writers of The Batman live action take a few notes from this episode, seeing how they want a lot of his rogues gallery to appear in the up coming live action movie!
+I hope that the writers of The Batman live-action take a few notes from this episode, seeing how they want a lot of his rouges gallery to appear in the up-coming live-action movie!
 Grade B

 “I just wanna say, if there was no Batman, there’d be no Joker, and I’d have never met my Puddin’.
 Thank you, Batman.” – Harley Quinn

 41 – Catwalk.
 Season 3, Episode 18.
 Director: Boyd Kirkland, Story: Paul Dini